ORNL/PRESTO/README.md

 ![# PRESTO](images/PRESTO-logo-tagline-no-bg.png)

 # PRESTO
 PRESTO: Privacy REcommendation and SecuriTy Optimization is a Python package that provides recomendation for the best privacy preservation algorithm based on user preferences.
 Traditional privacy preservation libraries provide an implementation of a set of algorithms but the user need to experiment and detemine which of them is the best for the given dataset.
+PRESTO provives recomendation of the top best algorithms and compares all the given algorithms so it is easier for the user to decide.

 ## Summary
 This package includes functions for: